johndigital/funkstagram/README.md

   * _**Note:** If importing by tag only and the tag is not specific enough, you will end up with a lot of images being imported_
 9. Click save changes and then click the `Import Now` button to test importing.
 This may take a while if importing a large number of photos.
 10. When Import Now finishes, a log will appear at the bottom of the page.
 If 0 errors were returned, and images were successfully imported then check the `enable auto-import` box at the top of the screen and save changes.
 Images will now be imported automatically. </br>
-  * _**Developer Note:** If you would rather use a UNIX Cron to run the import rather than a Wordpress cron, use this URL format: `http://example.com/wp-admin/admin-ajax.php?action=funkstagram_import`_
+  * _**Note:** If you would rather use a UNIX Cron to run the import rather than a Wordpress cron, use this URL format: `http://example.com/wp-admin/admin-ajax.php?action=funkstagram_import`_

+### Videos:
+When Funkstagram encounters a video post, it will automatically import the thumbnail of the video into the media library just as it does with all photo posts.
+For videos however it will also assign metadata to the attachment with the key `instagram_video_url` and the value will be the URL of the video as hosted on instagram's servers.
+If you'd like to support video playback on the front-end of your site, just check for any `instagram_video_url` values while you're looping through the imported images and use the URL to provide playback in whatever way you prefer.

 ### Using statuses in your theme: